-BMP Nitrogen Rate BMPs Applies to Nitrogen rates are based on the nitrogen fertilizer application guidelines from the University of Minnesota 1 .
-Rates were last updated in 2023.
-Dryland corn following corn : up to the 0.15 MRTN (currently at 165 lbs.
-N/ac) ^{1,2} All agronomic crops on all soils 1 Dryland corn following soybean: up to the 0.15 MRTN (currently at 135 lbs.
-N/ac) ^{$1,2$} Irrigated corn following soybeans: up to the 0.20 MRTN (currently at 150 lbs.
-N/ac) ^{1,2} For other crops grown in the DWSMA, nitrogen rates must follow the current University of Minnesota guidance applicable to that crop 3 2 Include N supplied in a starter, weed and feed program, and contributions from phosphorus fertilizers such as MAP and DAP when calculating total N rate 4 All agronomic crops on all soils 3 Take appropriate N credit for previous legume crops and manure used in the crop rotation 5 All agronomic crops on all soils
+BMP Nitrogen Rate BMPs Applies to Nitrogen rates are based on the nitrogen fertilizer application guidelines from the University of Minnesota .
+1 Dryland corn following corn : up to the 0.15 MRTN (currently at 165 lbs.
+N/ac) <math>1,2</math> All agronomic crops on all soils Dryland corn following soybean: up to the 0.15 MRTN (currently at 135 lbs.
+N/ac) Irrigated corn following soybeans: up to the 0.20 MRTN (currently at 150 lbs.
+N/ac) For other crops grown in the DWSMA, nitrogen rates must follow the current University of Minnesota guidance applicable to that crop 2 Include N supplied in a starter, weed and feed program, and contributions from phosphorus fertilizers such as MAP and DAP when calculating total N rate All agronomic crops on all soils 3 Take appropriate N credit for previous legume crops and manure used in the crop rotation All agronomic crops on all soils

-1Corn nitrogen rate guidelines from the University of Minnesota, Fertilizing corn in Minnesota
+Corn nitrogen rate guidelines from the University of Minnesota, Fertilizing corn in Minnesota